firstdraft/rails_application_template/README.md

 This template creates apps configured for generic production deployment, suitable for any modern hosting platform.

-### Render.com (Optional)
+### Render.com (Default)

-When enabled during setup, the template generates Render.com-specific configuration:
+The template generates Render.com-specific configuration by default:
 - `bin/render-build.sh` - Automated build script for bundle, migrations, and assets
 - `render.yaml` - Blueprint file with web service and database configuration
 - Health check endpoint (`/up`) configuration
-- Choice between Solid Queue as a Puma plugin or separate worker service
+- Choice between Solid Queue as a Puma plugin or separate worker service (default: separate worker)
 - Environment variable guidance for `RAILS_MASTER_KEY` and `WEB_CONCURRENCY`

 See [Render's Rails 8 deployment guide](https://render.com/docs/deploy-rails-8) for more details.